rjmongeon/RPI-AWS/AlexaSDK.md

 botocore                             1.14.16
 ...
 ```
 So now we have all of our depandent modules.
-The actual location of the place we need place place our code in is called `site-packages` and for us that location is:
+The actual location of the place we need place our code in is called `site-packages` directory and for us that location is:
 ```
     (skill_env) F:\AWS\skill\skill_env\Lib\site-packages>
 ```